redis/redis-doc/topics/data-types-intro.md

 to start to count from the end, so -1 is the last element, -2 is the penultimate element of the list, and so forth.

-As you can guess from the example above, lists can be used, for instance, in order to implement a chat system.
+As you can guess from the example above, lists could be used in order to implement a chat system.
 Another use is as queues in order to route messages between different processes.
 But the key point is that *you can use Redis lists every time you require to access data in the same order they are